-b) A revised dissertation schedule for completion and defense of the dissertation (no more than one page), agreed upon by the dissertation chair before it is submitted, to the graduate committee for review and approval.
-This submission may, where appropriate, include a written request to the graduate committee for an extension to the normal defense deadline (see below under exceptions), when the proposed research project requires unusual and particularly time-consuming field work or acquisition of new language skills.
+- A revised chapter outline of the dissertation, with section headings and summaries of content (no more than two pages).
+For each chapter indicate how much research has been done, how many pages are drafted, and whether or not it has been approved by your advisor. - An updated timeline to completion of the dissertation, including deadlines and other milestones. - This submission may, when appropriate, include a formal request to the graduate committee for an extension to the normal defense deadline (see exceptions below), when the proposed research project requires unusual and particularly time-consuming field work or acquisition of new language skills.